 Modern day solar heating is now possible in almost any temperature or climate with the introduction of vacuum tube solar water collectors.
-The vacuum tubes are similar to a thermos and as such loose less than 3% off the heat they capture.
-This means solar water heaters can provide water heating year round regardless of the outdoor temperature.
+The vacuum tubes are like a thermos and as such loose less than 3% off the heat they capture.
+This means solar water heaters can provide water heating year-round regardless of the outdoor temperature.
 The evacuated tubes are also able to deliver high temperature water for commercial solar heating and industrial use which has greatly evolved the way solar energy is being used.

 A major advantage of solar thermal energy is that it can be easily stored for use as needed.
 This is done by using highly insulated solar hot water tanks to store the energy.
 The energy can then be pulled out during the evenings or as needed.
 Unlike solar PV there are no costly batteries, charge controllers or inverters that that are needed, just a simple solar water tank is all that is used.

 For homeowners and commercial businesses that want to save money and invest in Green Energy, solar thermal water heater systems are more practical to provide direct heat energy than using Photo Voltaic energy to create heat.
 A home owner can buy a simple solar domestic hot water heater for as little as $3000.
 The investment also is eligible for tax incentives that in some states in the US can be as high as 80% of the cost.
 This makes solar water heating an ideal investment with great returns for residential and commercial heating applications.

 This article describes a home built by someone in Big Bar Lake in BC.
 Approx 200 kms NW from Kamloops.
 The home owner planned right from the start to try and heat the house with solar water Heating.